pivot-access-ltd/bma-offline-docs/src/commissioning-scripts-reference-5375.md

 <a href="#heading--environment-variable-reference"><h2 id="heading--environment-variable-reference">Environment variable reference</h2></a>

-The following seven environment variables are available when a script runs within the MAAS environment:
+The following environment variables are available when a script runs within the MAAS environment:

 1.   `OUTPUT_STDOUT_PATH`: The path to the log of STDOUT from the script.
 2.   `OUTPUT_STDERR_PATH`: The path to the log of STDERR from the script.